hsuan1117/pageviewsd/README.md

 </script>
 ```

+where
+- http://localhost:8080 - host and port where application running
-where {project} - project name from config.json
+- {project} - project name from config.json